Vishnu Purana: Fourth Amsa: Dynasties

-The fourth book of the text, in 24 long chapters, presents royal dynasties, starting with Brahma and Sarasvati, followed by solar and lunar, fire and snake dynasties, then those on earth over the Yugas (eras), with Parikshita is a current king.
-The text includes the legends of numerous characters such as Shaubhri, Mandhatri, Narmada, Kapila, Rama, Nimi, Janaka, Satyavati, Puru, Yadu, Krishna, Devaka, Pandu, Kuru, Bharata, Bhishma, and others.
+The fourth book of the text, consisting of 24 chapters, presents royal dynasties, beginning with Brahma and Sarasvati, followed by solar, lunar, fire and snake dynasties, and then those on earth across the yugas (eras).
+In this section,Parikshita is described as a current king.
+The text includes the legends of numerous figures, including Shaubhri, Mandhatri, Narmada, Kapila, Rama, Nimi, Janaka, Satyavati, Puru, Yadu, Krishna, Devaka, Pandu, Kuru, Bharata, Bhishma, and others.

 Fifth Amsa: Krishna

-The fifth book of the Vishnu Purana is the longest, with 38 chapters.
-It is dedicated to the legend of Krishna, an incarnation of Vishnu.
-The book begins with the story of Krishna's birth, his childhood pranks and plays, his exploits, and killing the demon-tyrant king of Mathura, named Kamsa.
+The fifth book, the longest section of the Vishnu Purana, contains 38 chapters.
+It is dedicated to the legend of Krishna, described in the text as an incarnation of Vishnu.
+The book begins with the story of Krishna's birth, his childhood pranks and plays, his exploits, and his killing the demon-tyrant Kamsa, king of Mathura.

-The Krishna story in the Vishnu Purana is similar to his legend in the Bhagavata Purana, in several other Puranas and the Harivamsa of the Mahabharata.
-Scholars have long debated whether the Bhagavata Purana expanded the Krishna Legend in the Vishnu Purana, or whether the latter abridged the version in former, or both depended on the Harivamsa estimated to have been composed sometime in the 1st millennium CE.
+The Krishna narrative in the Vishnu Purana is similar to the accounts found in the Bhagavata Purana, several other Puranas, and the Harivamsa (an appendix to the Mahabharata).
+Scholars have long debated the textual relationship among these works: whether the Bhagavata Purana expanded upon the Krishna legend in the Vishnu Purana, whether the Vishnu Purana abridged a version found in the BHagavata Purana, or whether both texts drew from the Harivamsa, which is estimated to have been composed sometime in the 1st millennium CE.